OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:50

-I am not seeking glory for Myself; but there is one who seeks it, and He is the judge.
+But I do not seek my own glory; because there is one who does seek it, and He is the judge.

 ## John 8:51